This post may contain affiliate links. Please read our disclosure policy.

 Pork Stew has tender chunks of pork and vegetables in a thick and hearty broth.
 It’s so flavorful and rich, you’ll have the whole family reaching for another bowl!

 Warm your body and soul this winter with a hearty bowl of our delicious pork stew.
-Or try some of our other easy recipes for your favorite comfort food, like Creamy Chicken Casserole, Cheesy Scalloped Potatoes, or Easy Alfredo Chicken Lasagna.
+Or try some of our other easy pork recipes for your favorite comfort food, like Skillet Pork Chops with Gravy, Baked Pork Chops, Easy Crock Pot Pork Roast.

 Pork shoulder or pork butt (sometimes known as Boston butt) is a great choice for making stew.
 Both cuts are dense, fatty cuts and are perfect for the “low and slow” style of cooking.
 It’s the same cut of meat I use for my BBQ Pulled Pork Sliders, Pulled Pork Chili and Slow Cooker Carnitas.

-Best cuts of pork for stew: For a tender and flavorful pork stew meat, look for boneless pork shoulder or pork butt.
-Sometimes you can find pork stew meat already c1. ut up, like they do with beef, but I prefer to purchase the whole roast.
+Sometimes you can find pork stew meat already cut up, like they do with beef, but I prefer to purchase the whole roast.
 The chunks you find packaged up are discards and scraps from other pieces of meat put together by the butcher.
 They are often a mish-mash of different cuts and don’t always cook evenly, resulting in some chewy, not tender, pieces.

 How to Make Pork Stew